 Fortified Sweet Red Wines

 Fortified wines have higher alcohol (16%–23% ABV) from added spirits.
-The fortifying process is what preserves the sweet taste in fortified wine because it kills the yeast and stops the fermentation.
+The fortifying process is what preserves the sweetness in fortified wine because it kills the yeast and stops the fermentation early.
 Since these wines do have increased alcohol, we recommend a smaller serving size at around 3 oz (80 ml).

 Ruby Port, LBV Port and Vintage Port

 Port wine comes from the Douro region of Northern Portugal.
-It’s a blend of many full-bodied grape varieties, including Tinta Roriz, Touriga Franca, Touriga Nacional, Tinta Barroca and Tinta Cão.
+It’s a blend of many grape varieties, including Tinta Roriz, Touriga Franca, Touriga Nacional, Tinta Barroca and Tinta Cão.
 For the red colored styles of Port wine expect aromas of blackberry, raspberry sauce, licorice, cocoa, juniper berry, and anise with mineral notes of graphite and crushed gravel.
 Wines taste sweet but have ample tannin to balance this sweetness.

 There are many producers outside of Portugal making fortified red wines with non-Port varieties.
 For example, you can find Port-style wines in Australia and California made with Syrah/Shiraz, among others.

 Mavrodafni of Patras

-A sweet fortified wine of Greece from the Patras region of Peloponnese which is a peninsula southwest of Athens.
+A sweet fortified Greek wine from the Patras region of Peloponnese which is a peninsula southwest of Athens.
 The region is still developing, so be aware that there may be some variation in the wines.
 Mavrodafni are very sweet with aromas of black currant, dates, figs, and black pepper with a rich texture.

 A unique grape that is a cross between Muscat of Alexandria and Schiava, it offers up flavors of candied apple, rose, violet, cotton candy, perfume, and cinnamon.
 It is a scarce variety, but a few producers made this fortified wine that glows like the color of a pigeon blood star ruby.